-- 1. During initial behavioral support plan development the Behavioral Specialist must: - Conduct a comprehensive assessment of behavior and its causes and an analysis of assessment findings of the behavior(s) to be targeted so that an appropriate behavioral support plan may be designed. - Collaborate with the participant, his or her family, and his or her service plan team for the purpose of developing a behavior support plan that must include positive practices and least restrictive interventions.
-The behavior support plan may not include physical, chemical or mechanical restraints as support strategies. - Develop an individualized, comprehensive behavioral support plan consistent with the outcomes identified in the participant's service plan, within 60 days of the authorization start date of the Behavioral Support service in the service plan. - Develop a crisis intervention plan that will identify how crisis intervention support will be available to the participant, how the Supports Coordinator and other appropriate waiver service providers will be kept informed of the precursors of the participant's challenging behavior, and the procedures/interventions that are most effective to deescalate the challenging behaviors. - Upon completion of initial plan development, meet with the participant, the Supports Coordinator, others as appropriate, including family members, providers, and employers to explain the behavioral support plan and the crisis intervention plan to ensure all parties understand the plans. - 2.
+- 1. During initial behavioral support plan development the Behavioral Specialist must: - Conduct Functional Behavioral Assessment and an analysis of assessment findings of the behavior(s) to be targeted so that an appropriate behavioral support plan may be designed. - Collaborate with the participant, his or her family, and his or her service plan team for the purpose of developing a behavior support plan that must include positive practices and least restrictive interventions.
+The behavior support plan may not include, chemical or mechanical restraints.
+The behavior support plan may not include physical restraints as behavioral interventions.
+Physical restraints may only be utilized in accordance with 55 Pa.
+Code §§6100.348 and 6100.349 in the case of an emergency or crisis to prevent an individual from immediate physical harm to the individual or others.
+Behavior support plans that include restrictive procedures must be approved by a human rights team prior to implementation.
+ODP expects that, regardless of the number of providers supporting a person, continuity of care will be maintained through ongoing team communication and collaboration.
+Ideally, there should be one behavior support plan for the participant that is integrated and comprehensive and incorporates support strategies for all environments.
+If there is more than one Behavioral Specialist working with the participant, the behavior support plan can reflect joint authorship. - Develop an individualized, comprehensive behavioral support plan consistent with the outcomes identified in the participant's service plan, within 60 days of the authorization start date of the Behavioral Support service in the service plan. - Develop a crisis intervention plan that will identify how crisis intervention support will be available to the participant, how the Supports Coordinator and other appropriate waiver service providers will be kept informed of the precursors of the participant's challenging behavior, and the procedures/interventions that are most effective to deescalate the challenging behaviors. - Upon completion of initial plan development, meet with the participant, the Supports Coordinator, others as appropriate, including family members, providers, and employers to explain the behavioral support plan and the crisis intervention plan to ensure all parties understand the plans. - 2.
 Ongoing Behavioral Support: Ongoing support can occur both before and after the completion of the behavioral support plan.
 If the participant needs Behavioral Support before the behavioral support plan and crisis intervention plan are developed, the Supports Coordinator must document the need for support.
 Upon completion of the initial behavioral support plan, the Behavioral Specialist provides direct and consultative supports.